 You’re cleaning your teeth and you spot a smear of blood on the toothbrush, mixed in with the foamy toothpaste.
 No big deal, you think.
 Maybe you have a couple of small mouth sores, or perhaps your toothbrush nicked a spot on your gum.
-While both of those are possible, it’s best not to ignore bleeding gums for more than a day or two, because they could be a sign of something serious.
+While both of those are possible, it’s not to ignore bleeding gums for more than a day or two, because they could be a sign of something serious.

 Causes of Bleeding Gums

 Some causes of bleeding gums include brushing too hard and improper flossing.
 These are fairly benign, and may not give you too much to worry about.
 It’s slightly more concerning to think you could be having hormonal changes due to pregnancy, a badly-fitting denture or dental appliance or an infected tooth.
 All of these require medical or dental attention.
 The problem could also be caused or made worse if you’re taking blood thinners for a heart condition, have a blood disease or various types of vitamin deficiency.